POST

 For a complete list of supported languages and their respective language codes, refer to our Language Support Documentation

-For optimal transcription quality, we recommend using high-quality audio with clear speech and minimal background noise.
-Our service accepts the following audio formats:
+For optimal transcription quality, we recommend using high-quality media with clear speech and minimal background noise.
+Our service accepts the following media formats:

 • MP3 (.mp3)